leojuvonen/python-fpl-analysis-and-optimization/README.md

 The data used in this analysis is from vaastav's Github: https://github.com/vaastav/Fantasy-Premier-League/

 ## Project structure
-python-fantasy-football-analysis/
+<code>  python-fantasy-football-analysis/
-│
-├── data/
+  ├── data/ # Sample or anonymized datasets
-│   └── cleaned_players.csv
-│
-├── images/
-│   └── ict_plot.png
-│
-├── fpl_analysis.ipynb   # If using a notebook
+  ├── scripts/ # R scripts used in the analysis
-├── fpl_analysis.py      # (optional) Script version
+  ├── images/ # output plots
-├── README.md
+  └── README.md # Project overview and usage instructions </code> </code></pre>